Clean your alloy wheels more effectively

-It’s the very first job in any detail, so it makes sense to start right, as you mean to go on.
-Here’s the quickest and easiest way to get them sparkling…
+It's the very first job in any detail, so it makes sense to start right, as you mean to go on.
+Here's the quickest and easiest way to clean your wheels and get them sparkling…

 How it's done…

 First consider your wheel finish.
 The vast majority of standard and aftermarket cast and forged wheels are painted, powder-coated or lacquered for protection, and that's where the following process is best used.
 On more specialist finishes (including polished, chrome and anodised wheels), you may have to adapt the cleaning process or products used.
 A full rundown for specialty wheels can be found here.